 There are even more on our list of smartphone firsts here.

-There have been a lot of instances in which LG has announced a phone but not actually released it until months later.
-Unfortunately, this sometimes forces consumers to buy other phones in the interim.
+There were a lot of instances in which LG announced a phone but didn’t actually release it until months later.
+Unfortunately, this sometimes forced consumers to buy other phones in the interim.

 As a recent example of this, LG launched the LG Velvet on May 7, 2020.
 The phone didn’t hit US store shelves until late July, however.
 By that time, some buyers had little choice but to upgrade their phones to a different brand/model, even if they had hoped to buy the Velvet.

-Despite LG’s size and the number of phones it offers, not too many of its phones become global best-sellers.
+Despite LG’s size and the number of phones it offered, not too many of its phones became global best-sellers.
 The LG G3, the company’s best-selling Android phone ever, only sold about 10 million units, for example.
-Because of this, finding cases, screen protectors, and other accessories for LG phones isn’t always easy.
+Because of this, finding cases, screen protectors, and other accessories for LG phones hasn’t always been easy.

 If you buy an LG device from your carrier, it should have a small selection of accessories for it.
 If you buy an unlocked model online, though, chances are low that you’ll be able to find accessories for that model in stores.
 As such, plan on doing your accessory shopping online when it comes to LG smartphones.
 Even then, you might have a difficult time finding lots of options, especially now that the company is no longer active in the industry.

 Frequently asked questions about LG phones